Domain Generalization by Functional Regression: Introduction

 This work is concerned with the worst-case sample complexity of domain generalization.
-More precisely, we study the question of \textit{whether and how the model $g$ above can be computed from the $N$ given samples, such that it satisfies finite sample bounds on $\mathcal{E}^\infty(g)-\inf_{h}\mathcal{E}^\infty(h)$ under some assumptions on the data generating process?}
+More precisely, we study the question of \textit{whether and how the model $g$ above can be computed from the $N$ given samples, such that it satisfies small bounds on $\mathcal{E}^\infty(g)-\inf_{h}\mathcal{E}^\infty(h)$?}

 Although many finite sample results are available in the similar settings of meta-learning (cf.~\cite{maurer2005algorithmic}) and multi-task learning (cf.~\cite{evgeniou2005learning}), relatively less is known for domain generalization.
 Indeed, the inaccessibility of target labels requires new techniques for domain generalization.
 For example, to learn from unlabeled data of a target distribution $P^T$, it is required to relate the marginal distribution $P_\X^T(x)$ (of inputs $x\in\X$) to the conditional distribution $P^T(y|x)$ (of outputs $y\in\Y$ w.r.t.~inputs), where $P^T(x,y)=P_\X^T(x) P^T(y|x)$.
 This is implicitly done in the seminal \textit{marginal transfer} approach of~\cite{blanchard2011generalizing,blanchard2021domain}, where a \textit{universal consistent} algorithm is proposed, i.e., an algorithm computing $g$ such that $\mathcal{E}^\infty(g)\to \inf_{h}\mathcal{E}^\infty(h)$ almost surely for $n,N\to\infty$.
 However, to the best of our knowledge, specifying the rate of this convergence is still an open research problem.